paulczar/ezbake/README.md

-EZ-Bake
+EZ Bake
 =====

-`EZ Bake` came from an idea I had while watching the [HangOps](https://twitter.com/hangops) [episode 2014-04-11](https://www.youtube.com/watch?v=clLFKIeSADo&feature=youtu.be).
+`EZ Bake` came from an idea I had while watching the [HangOps](https://twitter.com/hangops) [episode 2014-04-11](https://www.youtube.com/watch?v=clLFKIeSADo&feature=youtu.be) in which they were talking about `Docker` and Config Management being complementary rather than adversary.

-EZ bake takes chef solo recipes designed for chef-solo in a tarball via `stdin` and converges a docker node using that recipe.
+EZ Bake takes chef solo recipes designed for chef-solo in a tarball via `stdin` and converges a docker node using that recipe.

 In order to recognize and run your cookbook ( or repo ) it needs to contain the following files: `Berksfile`, `solo.json`, 'solo.rb' in the root of your cookbook.
 There is some provision for providing different locations for these via environment variables.
 See `./ezbake` if you wish to do this.